ShankyTiwari/ng-material-multilevel-menu/README.md

 In this section, you will find useful information if you are planning to write your own templates.

 1. First and very important is `MultilevelNodes` interface, every menu item implements this interface.
 Make sure you look into each property of this interface when building custom menu templates.
 For example properties like `isSelected`, `hasChilden`, `expanded`, `disabled`, `items`, `label`, and so on are extremely helpful, have look into some demos [here](https://multilevel-menu-demo.web.app/pages/layout-variations/demo-six/version-one).
 2. You actually don't have to write *Slide-In*/ *Slide-Out*, *Arrow Rotation* animation.
-The module exports these animations out of the box, so you can import them as use it as shown below.
+The module exports these animations out of the box, so you can import them and use it as shown below.

 **demo.component.ts:**
 ```typescript
 import {SlideInOut, ExpandedRTL, ExpandedLTR } from 'ng-material-multilevel-menu';